 It's almost impossible to plan your budget perfectly so you will not be surprised and spend money you did not think you would have to pay.

 You must know that certain things cannot be planned in advance.
-For example, Suppose you want to fix your home plumbing system, but the contractor will know its current condition only after he destroys what covers it (walls/floor).
+For example, Suppose you wish to fix your home plumbing system.
+Still, the contractor will know its current condition only after he destroys what covers it (walls/floor).
 So right now, you are only aware of the demolition cost, And you have no idea how much more you will have to spend next.
 Even the contractor himself can't give you answers beyond that.

 By the way, one of the characteristics of a reliable contractor is his ability to inform you when he doesn't know 'things.'
-Unlike other charlatans who are always ready with quick answers.
+Unlike other charlatans who are always ready with quick and shady answers.

 It would be best if you give expression to this insight in your overall budget planning.
 You can indicate it under the - "Unexpected expenses" rubric.

 Do your homework thoroughly before the work begins.
-Understand your needs and, accordingly, what are your financial capabilities.
+Understand your needs and, accordingly - your financial capabilities.

-Then, go out and conduct in-depth market research about the contractor and his capabilities (Don't be shy to demand portfolios from his previous works) and the expected/Unexpected costs.
-Don't be shy to compare prices.
-It will save you a lot of money.
+Then, go out there and conduct in-depth market research about the contractor and his capabilities (Don't be shy to demand portfolios from his previous works) and the expected/Unexpected costs.
+Don't be timid to compare prices.
+It will save you a lot of money and unnecessary future frustration.

 Once you have figured out who are the contractors you can afford, write down your budget as detailed as possible.